 - (2) Comprehend

 Make sure you thoroughly understand each main idea including terminology, vocabulary, terms, and connections between supporting facts and the main idea(s).
-(The connects between the facts and main ideas are usually more important than the facts themselves.)
+(The connections between the facts and main ideas are usually more important than the facts themselves.)